Last Updated on August 24, 2021 by Grow with Bovees

-There are many varieties of azaleas which have been hybridized from species indigenous to Asia, China, Japan and the United States of America.
+There are many types of azaleas which have been hybridized from species indigenous to Asia, China, Japan and the United States of America.

 Some of these species are deciduous while others remain evergreen.
-Generally speaking, the evergreen kinds are able to stand higher temperatures, while the deciduous types will grow under freezing conditions.
+Generally speaking, the evergreen azaleas are able to stand higher temperatures, while the deciduous types will grow under freezing conditions.

-This variety has been bred from a group of azaleas which are native to southern Asia, and it grows very well in many areas wherever the right conditions as to soil and humidity are provided.
+This variety has been bred from a group of native azaleas from southern Asia, and it grows very well in many areas wherever the right conditions as to soil and humidity are provided.